Dear Nurses

 The results of the ABG will give insight into a patient's

-oxygen levels and other significant information.
+and other significant information.
 The results

 of the ABG will help the doctor to decide the course of